w-guo/Churn-prediction-PySpark/README.md

 To run `Sparkify_mini.ipynb` locally, the following Python libraries are required to be installed in addition to `PySpark`: `Numpy`, `Scipy`, `Pandas`, `Matplotlib`, `seaborn` and `time`.

 #### Cloud deployment
-To run `Sparkify_full.ipynb` on the Amazon EMR cluster, configure your cluster with the following settings:
+To run `Sparkify_full.ipynb` on the Amazon Elastic MapReduce (EMR) cluster, configure your cluster with the following settings:
 * Release: `emr-5.20.0` or later
 * Applications: `Spark`: Spark 2.4.0 on Hadoop 2.8.5 YARN with Ganglia 3.7.2 and Zeppelin 0.8.0
 * Instance type: `m3.xlarge`